isabella232/primetime.en/help/programming/browser-tvsdk-2.4/content-playback-options-browser-tvsdk/ui-configure/t-psdk-browser-tvsdk-2.4-ui-seek-scrub-bar-display.md

    ```

-1. Set up event listener callbacks for changes in the user’s seek activity.
+1. Set up event listener callbacks for changes in the user's seek activity.

        The seek operation is asynchronous, so Browser TVSDK dispatches these events related to seeking: